-The music that used to play on loading this page is George Secor's 2009 piece Coming on Clouds
+On loading this page we used to play George Secor's 2009 piece Coming on Clouds

 The word "sagittal" (pronounced "SAJ-i-tl") means "arrow-like".
 Think of Sagittarius the archer; the centaur with bow and arrow that the ancients saw in the night sky.

 The Sagittal notation system is a comprehensive system for notating musical pitch in all possible scales and tunings - a universal set of microtonal accidentals, equally suited to extended just intonation, equal divisions of the octave (or of any other interval), or any of the non-just non-equal "middle path" tunings or temperaments.
 It is called Sagittal because, you guessed it, it uses various arrow-like symbols, pointing up or down to indicate raising or lowering of pitch.